zenodab-bit/GemsZeno/docs/src/tut_npi.md

 Once an individual experiences symptoms, all members of their household (including themselves) are subjected to a test and sent into household isolation for two weeks if the results are positive.

 **Scenario Summary**:
-  - Upon experiencing symptoms, all people in the symptomatc individual's household get tested (including the index individual)
+  - Upon experiencing symptoms, all people in the symptomatic individual's household get tested (including the index individual)
   - The test has a specificity of 80%.
 It will identify a non-infected individual as infected in 20% of the cases (false positives)
   - If multiple people in the household are infected, each individual will get tested multiple times
   - Test results are available immediately